oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The field to sort by.
-You can provide one sort by (`sortBy`).
-Default order for displayName, timeCreated and timeUpdated is ascending.
-The displayName sort by is case sensitive.</div>
+You can provide one &quot;sortBy&quot; value.
+The default order for displayName, timeCreated and timeUpdated is ascending.
+The displayName sort by is case-sensitive.</div>
                                                         </td>
             </tr>
                                 <tr>